 9 Tips For Keeping Your Customer Data Secure

 This poses a problem for today’s marketers, reliant as they are on customer data and analytics to better understand and anticipate their customer’s needs.
-A trade-off has to take place: in exchange for continued data contributions from customers, brands need to provide a transparent information gathering process and better security measures.
+A trade-off has to take place: in exchange for customer data – whether it be demographical or behavioral – brands need to provide a transparent information gathering process and better security measures

 Here are 9 ways to better safeguard sensitive data and foster trust with your customers.

 Trust plays an important role in increasing the willingness of consumers to share their data with brands.
 Yet social media sites tend to receive one of the lowest ratings of trust from consumers, according to a study by HBR.

 Misleading customers about how their data is collected, stored, used and protected can create legal and reputation problems for your business.

 Government agencies and trade bodies have tightened up the way they deal with organizations that publish deceptive statements in their privacy policies – so don’t get caught out.
 Double and triple check your privacy policies to ensure all the information is accurate and up-to-date.

 If you don’t?
 One victim of this new study by HBR has been Snapchat.
 They were found to have deceived users about the amount of personal data, including collecting information from iPhone contact lists and employing slack security measures that exposed users to a security breach.

 Snapchat weren’t fined, but were forced to comply with a series of obligations, including implementing a comprehensive privacy program that will be monitored by an independent body for the next 20 years.